 When your newborn baby first opens their eyes, they’re beginning a remarkable visual journey.
+Baby’s vision undergoes significant changes throughout the first 12 months of age, with each stage marking important milestones in visual development.
 Newborn vision is quite limited compared to adult vision, but it develops rapidly during the first year of life.
 This article explains how your baby’s vision changes from birth to their first birthday, what to watch for, and how you can support healthy eye development.

 Newborn Vision at Birth